Gamogamer/simple-clock-card-timezone/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)

-# simple-clock-card
+# simple-clock-card-timezone
-A text based simple clock for people who use Home Assistant on a panel
+A text based simple clock for people who use Home Assistant on a panel with the option to set the timezone

+eg. time_zone: "America/New_York"

 Based on https://github.com/arjhun/Homeassistant-Lovelace-Cards @arjhun